Is It Safe to Travel to Jordan in 2026?

 Do not travel due to the risk of terrorism and crime.

-▶Border with Syria and Iraq
+▶border with Syria and Iraq

 ▶Mansheyat al Ghayyath

-▶Rusayfah
+▶Rusayfah city

 Do not travel due to the risk of terrorism and crime.